ChickenLoner/RMM-Forensics-Cheatsheet/README.md

 ## Overview
 This cheat sheet summarizes key forensic artifacts related to AnyDesk usage on Windows systems, focusing on installation, connections, authentication methods, file transfer and chat log.

+This cheat sheet was made alongside [Deep dive into AnyDesk Investigation & Forensics on Windows](https://medium.com/@chaoskist/deep-dive-into-anydesk-investigation-forensics-on-windows-24dc531bcc78) blog so give it a read to understand whole context

 ---

 ## Key Forensic Artifacts